 With the duty of prudence, the focus is on the fiduciary decision-making process as opposed to the results.
 Therefore, it is important for fiduciaries to establish and follow written procedures for their deliberations.
-They should also record their activities, keep minutes of meetings and discussions, and maintain any relevant documents, reports, legal opinions or expert advice that were considered in reaching their final conclusions.
+They should also record their activities, keep minutes of meetings and discussions, and maintain any relevant documents, reports, legal opinions, or expert advice that they considered in reaching their final conclusions.

-Additionally, plan fiduciaries should recognize their obligations to monitor plan service providers, such as third-party administrators (TPAs).
+Additionally, plan fiduciaries should recognize their obligations to carefully select and monitor plan service providers, such as TPAs.
 The selected providers should be periodically reviewed and met with at least annually (whether electronically or otherwise).
-The plan administrator remains ultimately responsible for the plan's compliance with ERISA and other laws, so it is important to maintain oversight of third parties to whom certain plan duties have been delegated.
+Plan administrators remain ultimately responsible for the plan's compliance with ERISA and other laws, so it is important to maintain oversight of third parties to whom certain plan duties have been delegated.
+The DOL has provided tips for ERISA plan fiduciaries regarding the selection and monitoring of service providers.
+Although originally designed for retirement plans, these tips generally also apply to health and welfare plans.
+See the link to Tips for Selecting and Monitoring Service Providers for your Employee Benefit Plan in the Resources section below.